 October 1, 2020 – Trump tests positive for COVID-19

 Trump tests positive for COVID-19 and is spending the day golfing at Bedminister.
 Dr. Gupta wonders why Trump went anywhere today if he was positive.
-I wonder how his base will react, now that Trump has contracted a virus that he said was a hoax.
+I wonder how Trump’s base will react, now that he has contracted a virus that he said was a hoax.